User Guide

 </web-app>

-In the example <security-constraint> presented above, only the noun is defined - the items under /webmaster/*.
+When thinking of security, it's often useful to think in terms of nouns and verbs: In the example <security-constraint> presented above, only the noun is defined - the items under /webmaster/*.
 It's not fine-grained, since all operations are allowed.
 The Servlet API does provide the <http-method> item, but there's a problem with it: browsers typically support only two operations, POST and GET.
 This is often inadequate to represent fine-grained security constraints in the real world.

 An effective alternative is to use the <url-pattern> to represent both the nouns and the verbs: